DevonJames/oip-arweave-indexer/docs/custom_front_ends.md

 The OIP stack now supports multiple frontend deployments using a single backend infrastructure.
 This allows you to create project-specific public folders while sharing the same OIP services, databases, and APIs.

+This guide covers different development workflows for your custom frontends with OIP backend, including the `npx serve .` pattern for rapid frontend development.

 ## Architecture Pattern

 ```